-In a wide-ranging career, Joe McNally has at various times been a newspaper photographer, a wire service shooter, a general assignment magazine photog, and a commercial/corporate/advertising photographer.
+In a wide-ranging career, Joe McNally has at various times been a newspaper photographer, a wire service shooter, a general assignment magazine photographer, and a commercial/corporate/advertising photographer.
 Over time he has added author and director to that list of endeavours.
-He currently resides in Connecticut and counts New York City as his photographic home, and the origin point for his career.
+He currently resides in Connecticut and counts New York City as his photographic home, and the origin point of his career.

 Fashion at the Temple of Heaven © Joe McNally

 Joe McNally’s career has spanned close to 40 years.
 McNally was the last staff photographer in the history of LIFE magazine, and while there, won the first Alfred Eisenstaedt Award for Journalistic Impact for a LIFE coverage titled, “The Panorama of War.”
 He has been honoured numerous times by Communication Arts, PDN, Graphis, American Photo, POY, and The World Press Photo Foundation.
 He shot the first all-digital story in the history of National Geographic Magazine, December 2003, called, “The Future of Flight.”
 His prints are in numerous collections, most significantly the National Portrait Gallery of the United States and National September 11 Memorial & Museum.
 McNally is represented by the prestigious Monroe Gallery of Photography.

 McNally is often described as a generalist because of his ability to execute a wide range of assignment work, and was listed at one point by American Photo as one of the “100 Most Important People in Photography” and described by the magazine as “perhaps the most versatile photojournalist working today.”
 His expansive career has included being an ongoing contributor to National Geographic—shooting numerous cover stories and highly complex, technical features for the past 25 years; a contract photographer for Sports Illustrated; as well as shooting cover stories for TIME, Newsweek, Fortune, New York, and The New York Times Sunday Magazine.